 January through March 2020 – All businesses will receive a personal visit to receive information about the program, food rescue and recovery resources, and help to participate in the program.

-March through May – Delivery of new Food Scrap Recycling bins, and Waste Management begins collecting food scraps/organic materials in the bins.
+Summer of 2020 – Delivery of new Food Scrap Recycling bins, and Waste Management begins collecting food scraps/organic materials in the bins.
 While supplies last, business will receive indoor containers and signage.
 In addition, staff training and education will be available to interested businesses.

 Each business will be visited by the Zero Waste Assistance Team to provide program education and service evaluations to help choose the right sized bin.